SandroNizharadze/Jobsight/docs/s3_troubleshooting.md

-# S3 Storage Troubleshooting Guide
+# S3 Troubleshooting Guide

-This guide provides instructions for diagnosing and fixing issues with AWS S3 storage integration in the Jobsy application.
+This guide provides instructions for diagnosing and fixing issues with AWS S3 storage integration in the Jobsight application.

 ## Prerequisites